cyclikal/lab-pressure-monitor/README.md

 ### Finally, _the actual code..._
 For this to run, the Pi will use a Google service account to edit a spreadsheet.
 This is easier than other ways of authenticating since the Pi can be logged in forever (a slight security risk, but much simpler).
 To get the `service_account.json` file needed for operation, you will need to have access to the **"Lab Monitor Data"** Google Spreadsheet, and the **"Lab Monitor Project"** API project within the Google APIs & Services webpage.

 Go to [this link](https://console.developers.google.com/apis/credentials?authuser=0&project=lab-monitor-project&supportedpurview=project) with a Cyclikal account to access the credentials page, click on the **"lab-monitor-account"** service account, and generate a new key with "ADD KEY" -> "Create new key" -> JSON.
-Then move this file into the pi's home directory. _It should be named `service_account.json`_
+Then move this file into the pi's home directory. _It should be named `service_account.json`._ Before doing anything else, verify that the email listed in `service_account.json` has been given edit access to the data spreadsheet.
+If not, just give it access as if you were doing it for a human user.

 Finally, set up `lab-pressure-monitor.py` to run on boot by **TODO: FINISH THIS**